-This service area protects the agricultural and horticultural interests of the Commonwealth.
+This service area protects the agricultural, horticultural, and natural resource interests of the Commonwealth.
 Services include:

-Preventing the establishment of or retarding the spread of designated nuisance or injurious pests, or the introduction of new pests, through the use of environmentally sound practices.
+Preventing the establishment of or retarding the spread of designated nuisance or injurious plant pests and noxious weeds, or the introduction of new pests, through the use of environmentally sound practices.